 Homeowner Reference Information We recommend that you record the following pertinent information about your fireplace.

 Model Name: Date purchased/installed:

 Serial Number: Location on fireplace:

-Notes: Dealer Phone:
+Dealership purchased from: Dealer Phone:

+Notes: ts.com

 Listing Label Information/Location

 The model information regarding your specific fireplace can be found on the rating plate usually located in the control area of the fireplace.